Apsley Pellatt (1763–1826): Life

-His eldest son Apsley joined the business in 1811 and took it over completely on Apsley Snr's death in 1826, renaming it Apsley Pellatt & Co.
+His eldest son Apsley (III) joined the business in 1811 and took it over completely on Apsley's (junior) death in 1826, renaming it Apsley Pellatt & Co.
 A younger son, Frederic, also joined the company in due course.
-Apsley Snr was buried with his wife in the Cribbe family vault in Bunhill Fields, London.
+Apsley (junior) was buried with his wife in the Cribbe family vault in Bunhill Fields, London.

 Pellatt's third son, Mill Pellatt (1795–1863), was grandfather of the Canadian financier Sir Henry Pellatt.